The Benefits of Rubrics in Online Classes

 What Is a Rubric?

-As Stevens and Levi (2013) remind us, the origin of the word rubric has a historical basis in both the notion of redness (rubrica in Latin) and authoritative direction.
+As D.D.
+Stevens and A.J.
+Levi (2013) wrote in Introduction to Rubrics,…” the origin of the word rubric has a historical basis in both the notion of redness (rubrica in Latin) and authoritative direction.
 Today, a rubric is a scoring tool that clarifies your expectations for an assignment.
 It lays out specific criteria for evaluation and describes various levels of achievement within each criterion.
 This might remind you of the traditional red pen used for corrections—both emphasize the importance of clear communication.

-A rubric serves a dual purpose: it articulates your expectations and provides a structured scoring mechanism.
+A rubric serves a dual purpose: It articulates your expectations and provides a structured scoring mechanism.
 Typically, it’s formatted as a table, with rows representing evaluation criteria and columns showing different performance levels, often with corresponding point values.
-Each cell describes the level of achievement for a particular criterion, and many rubrics have an additional column that allows instructors to write comments specific to a student’s performance, if desired.
+Each cell describes the level of achievement for a particular criterion, and many rubrics have an additional column that allows instructors to write comments specific to a student’s performance.

 Why Use Rubrics?